doriang102/Airline_Delays/README.md

 1. Regression on the departure delay.
 2. Classification above a 20 minute threshold (defined as a delay by most major airlines).

+### File Structure

+`analysis/`: The notebooks used for all of the data processing and analysis.

+`doc/`: The research paper and TeX file for the research paper.

+`fig/`: Figures generated used in the research paper.

+`json/`: JSON files used for processing some of the weather data.

+`data/`: All data sets used.
+Note this was not included on Github due to size constraints, but is available upon request.

+`src/`: Source files used for scraping weather data.

 ### Research Results
 A research paper written on the results is contained here: